mmaisonnave/forecasting-ferry-traffic-toronto/README.md

 ## Expected Outcomes

-- An improved forecasting model for redemptions.
+- An improved forecasting model for redemptions that can be used to forecast redemption volume on a daily basis.
 - A forecasting model for sales.
 - Accessible description of the work (bullet points) for a non-technical client,  not exceeding 200 words.
 - A more detailed description of the work with technical specifics that does not exceed 500 words.